Category Archive "What's New In Watermarkly"

 First of all, it is now possible to set different levels of opacity for your watermark on each photo in one batch.
 This feature can be found in the Preview section.
 Once you’ve created and customized your watermark, click on “Watermark Images.”
 This will take you to the Output Settings, where you will see the “Preview” button.
 Click on it.
 In the Preview section, you can look through all the images in the batch and adjust the size, the opacity, and the location of your watermark on each of them.
 To change the opacity of your watermark, drag the opacity slider until you get the desired result.
 Watermarks on other photos won’t be affected.

-Aside from our watermarking app for PDF and photos, Watermarkly, we also offer two apps to crop photo online and resize images.These are Crop Photo and Resize Image apps that you can find in “Other Photo Tools.”
+Aside from our watermarking app for PDF and photos, Watermarkly, we also offer two apps to crop photo online and resize image.These are Crop Photo and Resize Image apps that you can find in “Other Photo Tools.”
 If you used either of these apps before, you may know that they have a limitation: you can only upload a batch of up to 50 photos in one go.
 Now, if you purchase an upgrade, there is no need to worry about that anymore.
 You can watermark, crop, and change the size of 300 images at once.
 Please note that this is only possible in Google Chrome, Edge and Opera.
 Unfortunately, other browsers do not provide the necessary capabilities to work with a big number of photos.

-Watermarkly is available in major languages such as Spanish, German, Russian, and so on.
+Watermarkly’s app to watermark photos is available in major languages such as Spanish, German, Russian, and so on.
 We are happy to announce that we’ve added Portuguese to this list.
 Both our app and our website are now available in Portuguese.

 Last, but not least, we’ve fixed a few bugs in our app to provide you with a more efficient and enjoyable experience.